aggraduate/ic4you/README.md

 # ic4you
-just record some interesting codes in my daily work Between 2020 and 2021, I am working at an internet company providing services for a bank.
-Please don't search the details, I just want to share something interesting
+between 2020 and 2021, i am working at an internet company providing services for a bank. please don't search the details, i just want to share something interesting.